Nights-Software/ns-docs/resources/naturalDisasters.md

 1. If you are using the built in weather & time system, make sure to remove/disable any other weather/time systems on your server and then skip this step.

-1. If you do not use the built in weather and time system, you require a compatible one.
-Continue reading...
+1. If you do not use the built in weather and time system, you need to disable it in the config.lua and afterwards you will require a compatible one, described below.

 *You need @Customer roles in our Discord to see the channel link below: Claim your purchase or create a ticket in our Discord!*